 How high is high enough when venturing off-road?
-This is a very valid question, however, in order to answer that question, you need to determine what type of off-roading you plan on doing since its purely a case of horses for courses.
-Sand dunes vs graded mountain tracks will require vastly different configurations and the minimum ground clearance will differ substantially.
+This is a very valid question, however, in order to answer that question, you need to determine what type of off-roading you plan on doing since it’s purely a case of horses for courses.
+Sand dunes vs rock crawling vs graded mountain tracks will require vastly different configurations and the minimum ground clearance will differ substantially.

 Minimum Clearance Explained

 If you are not planning on doing heavy off-road trails and all you want to do is explore on gravel roads, forest service roads, and mild jeep tracks?
 If you are not intending on doing any serious rock crawling, 4×4 trails or deep ruts, this is usually referred to as soft-roading.
 Well in this instance you can get away with a lot less clearance.
 However, there are other factors that will influence how deep into the mountain you can venture.
 Read How much lift is required to fit 33-inch tires.

-The approach angle refers to the steepest or maximum angle between your lowest part of your front bumper and the obstacle.
+The approach angle refers to the steepest or maximum angle between the lowest part of your front bumper and the obstacle.
 A low approach angle will result in scraping and possible damage to the front bumper and undercarriage if you attempt an obstacle with a vehicle with a bad or low approach angle.
 A vehicle’s approach angle represents the steepest hill or obstacle it can climb without scraping or slamming its front bumper against the rock or slope.